nitsanavni/outline/plan.md

 Core

-- Move state to files
-  - Files go under '.typist'
-- Move out of internal prompt loop to cli commands
-- register an auto-formatter

 Functionality

+- run the tests after approval
 - "try harder" / "h" - use gpt-4o
-- allow running the tests anytime
 - recipes: e.g. lift up conditional
   - could do it by recording recent changes
   - wrapper could be simple template or could be llm'ed
-- run the tests after approval

 UI